-D. Notice
+F. Formal Notice

-Notice of proposed changes under this subsection in space, furniture, parking and leasing matters may be provided at any time by the Employer to the impacted Chapter Presidents.
+Notice of proposed changes under this subsection in space, furniture, parking, and leasing matters may be provided at any time by the Employer to the impacted Chapter Presidents so long as the requirements of Section 5E have been met.
 The proposed changes may be provided by the Employer individually or they may be provided as part of a group of changes.
 Notice will be provided by geographic area (Exhibit 47-1) to the impacted Chapters in that geographic area.
 Changes impacting employees in more than one (1) geographic area will be provided to the National President of NTEU under the provisions of Article 47, Section 2.